NickyThreeNames/blog_settings/content/articles/partisanmodel.md

                'clf__C':[0.001, 0.01, 0.1, 0.5, 1],
               }]

-With the pipeline ready, I will use 5 fold cross validation (link) to compare the model parameters.
+With the pipeline ready, I used 5 fold cross validation (link) to compare the model parameters.
 Ultimately the model will be used to give a probability score to everyone rather than just labels.
-Given this goal,I will use AUC to compare the models (and pick the best).
+Given this goal, I used AUC to compare the models (and pick the best).

 	::python
 	gs2=GridSearchCV(estimator=logistic_pipeline,